4704 Harlan Street, Suite 505, Denver, CO 80212

 Straining the lower back can occur with shoveling, slips, and falls, or even sitting in one position for too long.
 While it may be tempting to use heat on the irritated area, ice truly is best.
 If your back pain is a new injury that hasn’t bothered you, reach for the ice pack.

-For back pain that is chronic or frequent, you may have some underlying arthritis or joint degeneration.
+If you have chronic or frequent back pain, you may have some underlying arthritis or joint degeneration.
 If this is the case, “applying heat and then cold is probably best,” says Dr. Doran.
-A small amount of walking helps create motion in the injured joints and give the muscles in the back something to do other than spasm and splint the area of injury.
+A small amount of walking helps create motion in the injured joints and gives the muscles in the back something to do other than spasm and splint the area of injury.

 Headache: Heat, Then Ice

-Whether the headache is at the base of the skull or the forehead, hot and cold therapy is often best.
+Hot and cold therapy is often best, whether the headache is at the base of the skull or the forehead.
 Begin with the heat on the neck and base of the head, followed by cold.
 The heat will relieve muscle tightness or guarding, while the ice helps reduce inflammation.
-Much like treatment for back pain, begin with heat and follow with ice, and follow this schedule several times.
+Much like treatment for back pain, begin with heat and follow with ice.
+Follow this schedule several times.
 Laying face up, with a rolled-up towel under your neck, will relieve muscle tightness and take pressure off inflamed joints.

 The insidious (unknown) onset of neck pain is often the result of a joint injury.
-The cause of the damage can be as simple as staying in one position for too long (sleeping funny) or a poorly set up workstation.
+The cause of the damage can be as simple as staying in one position for too long (sleeping “funny”), a poorly set up workstation, or whiplash injury.
 Ice typically works best for these types of injuries.
 Again, laying face up with a rolled-up towel under your neck will relieve tight muscles and inflamed joints.

 What About “Hot-Cold” Creams Like Biofreeze or Icy Hot?

-Sports creams (or “topicals”) claim they can be hot or cold or hot.
-Many topical creams contain menthol or camphor.
-These substances create a superficial cooling effect that can distract you from pain.
-The warming sensation usually comes from capsaicin.
-Capsaicin is the ingredient that adds the “heat” to chili peppers.
+Sports creams (or “topicals”) claim they can be hot or cold.
+Many topical creams contain menthol or camphor, which create a superficial cooling effect that can distract you from pain.
+The warming sensation usually comes from capsaicin, which adds “heat” to chili peppers.
 The warming sensation creates a competing stimulus for the nerves.

 However, these creams won’t change your skin’s temperature.
 Remember, even if these creams make your injury feel better, they don’t “heal” the damage.
 That still requires getting treatment from a doctor specializing in muscle and joint injuries.
-Chiropractors are especially suited to treat these injuries.
+Chiropractors are especially suited to treat these injuries which often affect athletes and people involved in auto accidents.

 CBD Products